Polygon Area Calculator

 What This Polygon Area Calculator Does

-This calculator computes the area of any simple polygon (a flat shape made from straight line segments that do not cross) from its vertex coordinates.
-You can enter coordinates for triangles, rectangles, convex polygons, and concave polygons, as long as the boundary does not self-intersect and the points are listed in order around the shape.
+This calculator computes the area of any simple polygon in the plane: a flat shape made from straight line segments whose edges do not cross.
+You can use it for triangles, rectangles, convex polygons, and concave polygons, provided that the vertices are listed in order around the boundary.
+The result is reported in square units that match the units of your coordinates.

 Typical uses include: